Potential applicants are advised to note that the following tuition fees are provisional and subject to adjustment.

 The TSFS is administered by the Government's Working Family and Student Financial Assistance Agency, and is a means-tested scheme that provides assistance in the form of a grant and/or a loan to full-time students engaged in University Grants Committee-funded programmes.
 The grant is to cover tuition fees, academic expenses and compulsory Students’ Union fees, whilst the loan is for living expenses and is interest-bearing.
 Interest is charged upon graduation or termination of full-time study.
 Successful applicants of TSFS may also apply for a travel subsidy, and those attending compulsory overseas field trips/immersion programmes may receive an additional grant.

 Financial Assistance Scheme for Post-secondary Students (FASP) (For full-time students only)

-Similar to the TSFS, the FASP is also administered by the Government's Working Family and Student Financial Assistance Agency.
+The FASP is administered by the Government's Working Family and Student Financial Assistance Agency.
 It provides a grant and/or a loan to full-time students, aged 30 or below, engaged in locally accredited, self-financing post-secondary education programmes at the level of higher diploma or degree.
 The grant is to cover tuition fees and academic expenses, whilst the loan is for living expenses and is interest-bearing.
 Interest is charged upon graduation or termination of full-time study.
 Successful applicants of FASP may also apply for a travel subsidy.

 Non-means-tested Loan Schemes (NLSFT, NLSPS and ENLS)